LiKaiy1/CFA_level_II_notes/CFA Level Two Notes.md

 * Broad Based, market value weighted indexes.
 * Assumed Stationarity, constant parameters over time and into the future.
 Usually a longer time period would help stationarity.
 * Can use arithmetic or geometric.
 But preferred geometric.
-* Use T-bil (90 days monemarket rate) or T-Bond (long term bond) as proxy for risk-free rate.
+* Use T-bill (90 days monemarket rate) or T-Bond (long term bond) as proxy for risk-free rate.

 The geometric mean appears to be appropriate in a multi-period context.
 (Even when using a single-period context), even when using a single period required return model.  **Therefore, geometric mean is preferred in estimating equity risk premium.**

+A longer time period can increase the precision of estimated ERP, but the assumption of stationarity becomes less viable.

+> Adjusted Historical Estimates
+>
+> Historical ERP may be adjested to neutralize the effects of bias in market return series.
+>
+> Survivorship bias: Inflates historical estimates of ERP
+>
+> Event History: A string of positive events not balanced out by negative events and which are not likely to reocur.

+#### Foward Looking Estimates

+##### Gordon Growth Model Estimates

+$$
+ERP(GGM) = \frac{D_t}{P_0} + g - r_f
+$$

+Where the $D_t$ is the year ahead aggregate forecasted dividends,  where $P_0$ is the current index price.

+$g$ is the consensus long-term earnings growth rate.
+While $r_f$ is the current Longterm goverment bond yield.